Good level of physical condition and prior backpacking experience. Ability to carry a multi-day pack on trail.

 Day Twenty: Leave Reds Meadow and camp at Johnston Meadow

 Here is a video diary from our 2011 JMT trip courtesy of Paul Ebdon.

-Backcountry Conditions We do this trip from late August to early September to get what we consider to be the best conditions.
+Backcountry Conditions We do this trip from late July to early September to get what we consider to be the best conditions.
 Most biting insects and bugs should be gone.
 Days, while getting shorter should be warm with day temperatures in the 60-degree region and nights dipping to about 32 degrees rarely and only at the higher elevation.
 There may be small snow patches on the highest passes, but not enough to warrant ice axe and crampon use.
 Stream flows will be well below peak flow and most should be easy to cross.
 There is the possibility of afternoon thunderstorms that may be heavy for a short time.
 You will be in the high mountains so there is always the chance of snow, but prolonged storms are not common at this time of year.

 "In accordance with Federal law and U.S. Department of Agriculture policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age or disability.
 (Not all prohibited bases apply to all programs.)
 To file a complaint of discrimination, write USDA, Director, Office of Civil Rights, Room 326-W, Whitten Building, 1400 Independence Avenue, SW, Washington, D.C.
 20250-9410 or call (202) 720-5964 (voice and TDD).
 USDA is an equal opportunity provider and employer."
 SMC operates under permits from Inyo National Forest, Yosemite National Park, Toiyabe National Forest, Joshua Tree National Park, Sequoia and Kings Canyon National Parks, and other agencies as required.